eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile3.png)

-Similar as above, we can use other cells to define names (e.g. in cells A7 we have references to cells A7 and A8 with names of model ouputs).
+Similar as above, we can use other cells to specify names (e.g. in cells A7 we have references to cells A7 and A8 with names of model ouputs).

 ### Module use